Positivstellens\"atze for polynomial matrices with universal quantifiers: Applications to robust PMI constrained optimization

 \section{Applications to robust PMI constrained optimization}

 Verifying PMIs over a prescribed set has a wide range of applications in many fields.
-For instance, many control problems for systems of ordinary differential equations can be formulated as convex optimization problems with PMI constraints that must be satisfied over a specified portion of the state space \cite{HL2006,HL2012,ichihara2009optimal,pozdyayev2014atomic,vanantwerp2000tutorial}.
+For example, many control problems for systems of ordinary differential equations can be formulated as convex optimization problems with PMI constraints that must be satisfied over a specified portion of the state space \cite{HL2006,HL2012,ichihara2009optimal,pozdyayev2014atomic,vanantwerp2000tutorial}.
 These problems are typically formulated as follows:

-where $\bc\in\RR^r$, $P_0,\ldots, P_r\in\bS[\bx]^p$ and $H\in\bS[\bx]^q$.
+where $\bc\in\RR^r$, $\Lambda_0,\ldots, \Lambda_r\in\bS[\bx]^p$ and $H\in\bS[\bx]^q$.

-However, due to estimation errors or lack of information, the data of real-world problems often involve uncertainty.
+However, due to estimation errors or lack of information, data from real-world problems often involve uncertainty.
 Therefore, ensuring the robustness of PMIs over a prescribed set under uncertainty is a critical issue, which could be formulated as the following robust optimization problem:

 where $G(\bx, \by)\in\bS[\bx, \by]^q$ and $\Y\subset\RR^m$ is closed.